rust-lang/rust/doc/rustpkg.md

 or that has no tags, `rustpkg` assumes the intended version is 0.1.

 > **Note:** A future version of rustpkg will support semantic versions.
-> Also, a future version will add the option to specify a version with a metadata
-> attribute like `#[link(vers = "3.1415")]` inside the crate module,
-> though this attribute will never be mandatory.

 # Dependencies